City of Albany

 Local workers - Method of travel to work - All industries

-Within the City of Albany, there is a similar proportion of local workers using public transport to get to work as the Electricity, Gas, Water and Waste Services workforce.
+Within the City of Albany, there is a similar proportion of local All industries workers using public transport to get to work than the Electricity, Gas, Water and Waste Services workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for the City of Albany is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.